The Aged Care Volunteer Visitors Scheme

 Are you a senior looking to connect?

-The service is offered to Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Sistergirl and Brotherboy Seniors across the Brisbane, Sunshine and Gold Coast region who:
+The service is offered to Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Sistergirl and Brotherboy Seniors across the Brisbane, Sunshine Coast, Townsville and Gold Coast regions who:

 Due to ageing and/or their health status, culture, mobility or other issues are isolated from their community.